 In rare instances, there are false positives.
-If you believe your account was disabled inappropriately, we understand the frustration, and we apologize for any inconvenience.
-This article explains why your account may have been disabled and how you can restore access.
+If you believe your account was disabled inappropriately, we understand the frustration and apologize for any inconvenience.
+This article explains why your account may have been disabled and how you may be able to restore access.

 Why accounts get disabled

-Paid accounts can also be disabled if they violate our terms and conditions or if the payment method used has been reported for fraud.
-Spammers typically use stolen credit cards to pay for Proton Mail accounts.
-If we receive a report about a fraudulent payment and we confirm it, we will disable the account and refund the payment.
+Paid accounts can also be disabled if the payment method used has been reported for fraud.
+Spammers typically use stolen credit cards to pay for Proton Accounts.
+If we receive a report about a fraudulent payment and confirm it, we will disable the account and refund the payment.

-We also see cases in which a user does not recognize a charge from us and disputes the payment with their financial institution.
+We also see cases where a user doesn’t recognize a charge from us and disputes the payment with their financial institution.
 When this happens, the account is automatically disabled, and, depending on the payment method, an additional charge may be applied to re-enable the account.

 How to prevent your account from being disabled

-A real person will review your case and restore your account if it is not in violation of our terms and conditions.
-Once your inbox is restored, you will regain access to all your emails, contacts, and other encrypted files.
+Our Anti-abuse Team will review your case and restore your account if it hasn’t violated our terms and conditions.
+Once your inbox is restored, you’ll regain access to all your emails, contacts, and other encrypted files.